ComputationalGasDynamicsLab/xgcm_cases/Cyclone_ITG_case/Weak_scaling/README.md

  - 25 million particles per GPU
  - results averaged over 5 time steps
  - 64 poloidal planes
- - 24 mesh partitions per poloidal plane
+ - 12 or 24 mesh partitions per poloidal plane
- - changing the number of MPI ranks within each group from 1 to 16
+ - the number of MPI ranks in each group is from 1 to 16 for 24 mesh partitions per poloidal plane case
+ - the number of MPI ranks in each group is from 1 to 32 for 12 mesh partitions per poloidal plane case
 ```